Jim McMahon (politician)

-James Ignatius O'Rourke McMahon OBE (born 7 July 1980) is a British politician serving as Shadow Secretary of State for Environment, Food and Rural Affairs since 2021.
-He has been the Member of Parliament (MP) for Oldham West and Royton since 2015 under the Labour and Co-operative banner.
+James Ignatius O'Rourke McMahon OBE (born 7 July 1980) is a British politician who served as Minister of State for Local Government and English Devolution from 2024 to 2025.
+A member of Labour Co-op, he has served as Member of Parliament (MP) for Oldham West and Royton since 2015 and as the Chair of the Co-operative Party since 2020.

-McMahon was a councillor from 2003 to 2017 and served as Leader of Oldham Metropolitan Borough Council from 2011 to 2016.
-He also sits on the National Executive Committee on behalf of the shadow frontbench.
-McMahon became Chair of the Co-operative Party in October 2020.
-He was Shadow Secretary of State for Transport from 2020 to 2021.
+McMahon was a Councillor from 2003 to 2017, serving as Leader of Oldham Metropolitan Borough Council from 2011 to 2016.
+He served in the shadow cabinet as Shadow Transport Secretary from 2020 to 2021, and Shadow Environment Secretary from 2021 to 2023.

 Early life and education

 McMahon was born in Miles Platting, Manchester, to William McMahon, a lorry driver and Alicia O'Rourke (Breffni).
 The family moved from Cheetham Hill when he was a child to Middleton, where he attended secondary school.
 He left school at the age of sixteen.